-Abstract.
 Recursive Conditioning, RC, is an any-space algorithm for exact inference in Bayesian networks, which can trade space for time in increments of the size of a floating point number.
 This smooth tradeoff is possible by varying the algorithm's cache size.
 When RC is run with a constrained cache size, an important problem arises: Which specific results should be cached in order to minimize the running time of the algorithm?
-RC is driven by a decomposition structure (a dtree or dgraph).
-In this research we examine the problem of searching for an optimal caching scheme for a given decomposition structure and present several time-space tradeoff curves for published Bayesian networks.
+RC is driven by a structure known as a dtree, and many such dtrees exist for a given Bayesian network.
+In this paper, we examine the problem of searching for an optimal caching scheme for a given dtree, and present some optimal time-space tradeoff curves for given dtrees of several published Bayesian networks.
+We also compare these curves to the memory requirements of state-of-the-art algorithms based on jointrees.
 Our results show that the memory requirements of these networks can be significantly reduced with only a minimal cost in time, allowing for exact inference in situations previously impractical.
 They also show that probabilistic reasoning systems can be efficiently designed to run under varying amounts of memory.